| LEARNING DIALOGUE How managers and others can talk through their differences

 both sides in a series of lengthy sessions that explored why they

 fell into such unproductive habits of blame and resentment.
+Initially, the two sides continued their history of distrust.

 The workers accused management of seeking layoffs and other concessions,